TimFinnigan/prompt-bank/README.md

 ## Features

-- Save frequently used prompts with custom names
+- Save, edit, and manage prompts directly from the sidebar
 - Insert prompts directly into ChatGPT's input field with one click
-- View and manage your saved prompts
-- Convenient sidebar on ChatGPT's website for quick access
-- Collapsible sidebar with persistent state
+- Convenient collapsible sidebar with persistent state
+- Clean UI with intuitive controls (hover actions, collapsible form)
 - Compatible with both chat.openai.com and chatgpt.com domains
 - Compatible with the latest ChatGPT interface (using contenteditable div)